mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### First Aid
 - Medicine + Talent (5 - Essence)

 As implied by the name, this is probably the first aid you should apply because it has the narrowest window.
 After the end of a combat encounter in which a character was injured, they have 1 minute (20 combat rounds if another fight kicks off) to receive First Aid.
 To apply First Aid, a character needs the right tools for the job, in this case a first aid kit.
-Any test made without a kit suffers a Disadvantage, and no Edge can be spent on the test.
+Any test made without a kit suffers a DISADVANTAGE, and no Edge can be spent on the test.

 Make a `Medicine + Talent test against a threshold equal to 5 – target’s Essence`.
-If the target is one-hundred-percent natural, the healer actually gets an automatic +1 Effect added to what they roll.
+If the target is one-hundred-percent natural, the healer actually gets an automatic +1 EFFECT added to what they roll.
 This represents the difficulty of repairing someone who has metal parts as well as those with organs not normally found in average people.
-Effect is used to heal 3 points ofStun Damage (**not including drain**) per effect or 3 points ofPhysical Damage or 2 points of Overflow per effect.
+EFFECT is used to heal 3 points ofStun Damage (**not including drain**) per effect or 3 points ofPhysical Damage or 2 points of Overflow per effect.
 Drain cannot be healed with First Aid.
 A character can receive First Aid only once for any single set of injuries.

 #### Medkit
 - Medicine + Talent (5 - Essence)

 Medkits are more detailed.
 The patient must be connected to medkit monitors and diagnosed, after which they receive injections and IVs.
 After the end of a combat encounter in which a character is injured, they have one hour to be connected to a medkit or get medical attention from a trained professional with a medkit.
 If they wait beyond this period, a medkit will not help them.
 It takes one minute to hook up the patient, get the medkit to spit out a diagnosis, and begin treatment.
 The healing process takes one minute per 4 points healed (so, if the process is interrupted, you know how much they were patched up).
 Each time a medkit is used, it consumes one batch of supplies.
 Treatment cannot be attempted if no medkit supplies remain.

 Make a `Medicine/Medkit Rating + Talent test against a threshold of 5 – target’s Essence`.
-If the target is one-hundred-percent natural, the healer gets an automatic +1 Effect added to their roll.
+If the target is one-hundred-percent natural, the healer gets an automatic +1 EFFECT added to their roll.
 Like First Aid, this fixes biological material, not machinery.
-Effect is used to heal 3 points ofStun, Physical, or Overflow Damage per Effect, but not damage from drain.
+EFFECT is used to heal 3 points ofStun, Physical, or Overflow Damage per EFFECT, but not damage from drain.

 There is a limit to receiving a medkit treatment.
 A character can only benefit from a medkit once for any single set of injuries.